Bailador/Bailador/README.md

   * anything that is `defined`

     If anything defined is returned this will be the content of the response as long as you don't have rendered something in the callable of the route.
-Using `self.render` will turn of auto rendering.
+Using `self.render` will turn off auto rendering.

 ### Bailador::Route::StaticFile